About Me

 Cancerous cells cultivate into the mitosis of the person they have infected.
 The splitting and creating new cells manifests into the overall change in a person post-cancer.
 This reigns true when looking at my father.
 Our relationship can be split into two periods: B.C. (before cancer) and A.C. (after cancer).
 Before, he was the standard northern dad: blunt, tough, borderline cruel.
 We argued from sun up 'till sun down, occasionally halting during major holidays.
 After the diagnosis, however, he managed to find a little glimmer of light in his heart and be somewhat normal in our interactions.
 Maybe this is fully due to the whole "near death experience making you deem life worth living" or possibly just my teenage hormones mellowing out and me finally acting like a standard human as opposed to a sadistic, hellish monster.
 Even so, looking back on our relationship during his chemotherapy felt very on the nose.
 Who would've guessed when a loved one gets sick you become more inclined to change your perception of them.

 In my creative writing class, I forgot to do an assignment until ten minutes before class.
 I sat on the creaky bench in the English building's third floor hallway and pulled upon my notes app on my cell phone.
 I stared at the blinking cursor a bit too long, making me feel fundamentally stupid.
 I opened TikTok (sue me) and started to look for inspiration, I presume.
 At the same time, I got a notification from Life360 stating my dad had left on his voyage to the hospital thirty minutes away for a round of chemotherapy.
-I decided to throw together a poem about hindsight.
+I decided to throw together something about hindsight.
 Here's a bit of it:

 Hindsight is a sorrowful act put on by the grieving.
 I didn’t understand my Dad and never will.
 Looking back, I knew just as much information about my Dad that one knows of a baseball player from their trading card.
 Hometown, age, fun fact.
 I’d like to think hindsight makes these memories with my Dad more valuable than they realistically were; the mundanity mixed with grief turns out to be the key to profoundness.